 Set the stage for an unforgettable night with Birmingham's top small music venues for rent!
 Imagine your band playing to an enthusiastic crowd in a small spot in Digbeth or a unique, character-filled venue in the Birmingham Gay Village.
 These venues are perfect for private concerts, lively gigs, or private music parties because they have good sound systems, spacious stages and welcoming atmospheres.
 Explore our listings of small music venues in Birmingham and book the perfect spot for your next live music event.

 In Birmingham, prices of small music venues average £1000 minimum spend per event.
-Rental costs vary depending on guest capacity, popularity, location, and amenities like sound systems or bar services.
-Additional charges may be applicable for bespoke catering, decor, and event planning.
+Costs vary depending on guest capacity, popularity, location, and amenities like sound systems or bar services.
+Extra charges may apply for custom catering, decor, or event planning services.
 Packages with add-ons, such as DJs, photo booths, or other entertainment services, can also increase the overall cost.
 Check out the typical price ranges in Birmingham, based on Tagvenue data:

 From £35 | per person |